 The assorted-grit is made of aluminum oxide material that makes sanding off wood, metal, and paint convenient.
 Thus, some of its sandpaper grits are suitable for sanding before painting wood.
 Thanks to the several grit papers added, you can use the sandpapers to create the finish you want.

-Our experts love how easy it is to use.
-You can fold the paper into smaller units for easy use.
+From my experience, I really appreciate how user-friendly it is.
+I often fold the paper into smaller sections for more precise work.
 Plus, they are well-bonded and thick to sand off surfaces adequately.
 It is also an ideal sandpaper if you want to remove heat stains from wood material.

 3. Fandeli 36027 220-Grit Multipurpose Sandpaper Sheets